qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-data-transformations.md

 ::: {.notes}
 <!-- alex disable colors -->
-* Once you've reprojected your data once, you can't necessarily go back to the original projection and get the same result.
+* Once you have reprojected your data once, you cannot necessarily go back to the original projection and get the same result.
 Think about pixel interpolation: it's impossible to mix two colors and then reverse the process.
 It's also impossible to know the spatial relationship of the original two colors (which was on the left, and which was on the right?).
-You can estimate, but you can't _know_.
+You can estimate, but you cannot _know_.
 <!-- alex enable colors -->

 * When reprojecting vector data, the points move, but the edges are still straight lines